 What is the existing research evidence on the general efficacy of virtual education in K-12 education and specific strategies or “best practices” that will promote engagement and student achievement in a remote learning environment?

 In the midst of the COVID-19 pandemic, school districts in metro Atlanta and across the country were forced to close their buildings and rely on remote learning strategies, including online or virtual instruction.
 It now appears likely that virtual instruction will be part of the overall instructional strategy for many school districts in school year (SY) 2020-21, either as a full-time option for parents who are concerned about their children participating in in-person instruction or as part of a hybrid strategy to implement social distancing measures in schools.

-This report summarizes the existing evidence on virtual learning in K-12 education and discusses what is known about the efficacy of specific virtual learning strategies and “best practices” in virtual education.
+This review summarizes the existing evidence on virtual learning in K-12 education and discusses what is known about the efficacy of specific virtual learning strategies and “best practices” in virtual education.
 The intent is to provide districts with a curated summary of the most relevant research as they face the challenge of how best to implement remote learning in SY 2020-21.

 There is clear evidence that prior to the pandemic, full-time virtual schools have performed poorly relative to physical “brick-and-mortar” schools where face-to-face instruction is the norm.
 Fully online charter schools generally produce substantially smaller learning gains for students than do full-time brick-and-mortar schools.